 Someone Already Did the Engineering

-If you hire an engineer, he/she will spend most of her/his time, at $225 an hour, figuring out how much a building weighs, which is not all that simple and does take tremendous amount of time.
+If you hire an engineer, he/she will spend most of her/his time, at $225 an hour, figuring out how much a building weighs and doing other calculations which take a tremendous amount of time.
 There is no reason to pay someone for this if a nationally recognized retrofit engineer (Jim Russell) did the calculations for you.
 He did this when he performed the engineering calculations which are the basis of a retrofit guideline call Standard Plan.
 Jim spent almost 2 months working on these calculations.
 I know because I was on the committee that put Standard Plan A together.

 By Jim Russel P.E.